-4.5.1 The professional standards, outlined in Schedule 2 of this Agreement, were developed following consultation with NZEI Te Riu Roa, the New Zealand Principals' Federation (NZPF) and the New Zealand School Trustees Association (NZSTA) in accordance with section 599 of the Education and Training Act 2020.
-It is no longer a requirement to have a performance agreement.
-If the board has any concerns regarding the competence of a principal, the provisions in Part 8 of this Agreement will apply.
-The professional standards provide clarity about professional expectations for principals.
+4.5.1 The professional standards, outlined in Schedule 2 of this Agreement, were developed following consultation with NZEI Te Riu Roa, the New Zealand Principals' Federation (NZPF) and the New Zealand School Trustees Association (NZSTA) in accordance with section-77C of the State Sector Act 1988 599 of the Education and Training Act 2020.
+They form part of the principal's performance agreement.